maihoangdao/maihoangdao.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a NLP research intern at VinAI Research under the supervision of [Dr. Dat Quoc Nguyen](https://datquocnguyen.github.io/).
-Along with that, I am currently a final year student in Information Technology at Posts and Telecommunications Insitute of Technology, advised by [Prof. Cuong Pham](https://sites.google.com/view/cuongpham/home).
+I’m a second year Ph.D candidate at the [University of Edinburgh](https://www.ed.ac.uk/)’s [Centre for Speech Technology Research](https://www.cstr.ed.ac.uk/) and [Institute for Language, Cognition and Computation](https://web.inf.ed.ac.uk/ilcc), working with [Prof. Peter Bell](https://homepages.inf.ed.ac.uk/pbell1/) and [Dr. Catherine Lai](https://homepages.inf.ed.ac.uk/clai/).
+Prior to this, I spent nearly three years as a research intern in Natural Language Processing at [VinAI Research](https://www.vinai.io/) mentored by [Dr. Dat Quoc Nguyen](https://datquocnguyen.github.io/).

+I am enthusiastic about how conversational features of speech such as laughter, disfluency, and more, play a role in conveying meaning and influencing human cognitive processes in both "written" and "spoken" scenarios.
+By studyinng these features, my main goal is to enriching our understanding of human communication, thereby fostering advancements in human-machine interactions.